-For contracts that both convey a right to the group to use an identified asset and require services to be provided to the group by the lessor, the group has elected to account for the entire contract as a lease, i.e. it does not allocate any amount of the contractual payments to, and account separately for, any services provided by the supplier as part of the contract.
+For contracts that both convey a right to the group to use an identified asset and require services to be provided to the group by the lessor, the group has elected to account for the entire contract as a lease, i.e. it does allocate any amount of the contractual payments to, and account separately for, any services provided by the supplier as part of the contract.

-An entity shall disclose material accounting policy information (see paragraph 7).
-Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements.
+NZ IAS 1.117 An entity shall disclose material accounting policy information

-NZ IAS 1.117A-117E Refer to the beginning of Note 44 for the requirements of NZ IAS 1.117A-
+(see paragraph 7).
+Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of

-117E.
+NZ IAS 1.117A-117E Refer to the beginning of Note 41 for the requirements of NZ IAS 1.117Ameasuring investment property.